jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 1. `api/src/graphql/contacts.sdl.{js,ts}`: defines the GraphQL schema in GraphQL's schema definition language
 2. `api/src/services/contacts/contacts.{js,ts}`: contains your app's business logic (also creates associated test files)

-If you remember our discussion in [how Redwood works with data](../chapter2/side-quest.md) you'll recall that queries and mutations in an SDL file are automatically mapped to resolvers defined in a service, so when you generate an SDL file you'll get a service file as well, since one requires the other.
+If you remember our discussion in [how Cedar works with data](../chapter2/side-quest.md) you'll recall that queries and mutations in an SDL file are automatically mapped to resolvers defined in a service, so when you generate an SDL file you'll get a service file as well, since one requires the other.

 Open up `api/src/graphql/contacts.sdl.{js,ts}` and you'll see the same Query and Mutation types defined for Contact that were created for the Post scaffold. `Contact`, `CreateContactInput` and `UpdateContactInput` types, as well as a `Query` type with `contacts` and `contact`, and a `Mutation` type with `createContact`, `updateContact` and `deleteContact`.